jmuzina/pragma/docs/how-to-guides/PUBLISH_A_PACKAGE.md

   4. Set the token as the `NODE_AUTH_TOKEN` GitHub secret for this repository.

 ## Publishing a new package
-Use these steps if your package has never been published to NPM before (for example, it was just merged to `main`).
+Follow these steps if your package has never been published to NPM before (for example, it was just merged to `main`).

 1. **Log in to NPM**
    - Run `npm login` and enter your credentials for the [@canonical](https://www.npmjs.com/org/canonical) organization.